 Tie-downs last a long time so invest into ones that are wider, durable, and easy-to-use.
 We recommend straps with soft loops at the end for better mounting points on the dirt bike.
 Also, this way the paint or metal on your dirt bike doesn’t get scratched by metal hooks.

 Our dirt bike tie-downs are these KTM Soft Tie Downs with Hooks.
 Or if you prefer tie-downs with clip hooks, choose these KTM Soft Tie Downs with Ratchet Clip Hooks instead.
 Both of these KTM tie-downs are strong, easy to use, and durable.
 And if KTM is not your thing, you can find these high-quality and heavy duty Rhino USA Motorcycle Tie Down Straps in several colors to match your dirt bike and gear.

 A fork saver is used when you strap the dirt bike down from the triple tree area or from the handlebars for transportation.
 It protects the fork springs and seals during hauling and keeps the suspension from being compromised.

 When you apply pressure and tighten the tie-downs, the front fork compresses.
 This in turn pushes the front fork springs in, while increasing the air pressure inside the fork chambers at the same time.
 This will cause fork seals to leak over time.
-Speed bleeders will help quickly bleed the overpressure but the spring will still be loaded.
+Quick release fork bleeders will help quickly bleed the overpressure but the spring will still be loaded.